IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

      (parameters: none defined)
    ```

-   In the previous example, you're working with the `myNamespace` namespace which,as you can see, appears in the fully qualified name.
+   In the previous example, you're working with the `myNamespace` namespace which, as you can see, appears in the fully qualified name.

 {% hint style="success" %}
-🎉 **Congratulations on sharing your first public IBM Cloud Functions Package!** 🎉
+Congratulations on sharing your first public ICF package!
 {% endhint %}